 - Witnessed the exoneration and/or release of clients who have served decades in prison and joined IPNO in welcoming them home

 Not every day with IPNO will be exciting, but, as an IPNO intern, your work plays an instrumental role in our success.
 To help prepare our interns, IPNO staff members teach a multi-day training covering relevant post-conviction laws, our casework process, and our frequently used legal claims like Brady and Ineffective Assistance of Counsel.
 IPNO interns also have the chance to meet and learn from some of our freed and exonerated clients.
-IPNO is part of a wider community of criminal justice reform organizations in New Orleans and we encourage our interns to take part in weekly brown bag lunches with other local interns during the summer, as well as community events, and exhibits.
+IPNO is part of a wider community of criminal justice reform organizations in New Orleans and we encourage our interns to take part in weekly brown bag lunches with other local interns during the summer, as well as community events, and exhibits (subject to state and city guidelines on COVID-19).

 Internships are unpaid (with the exceptions of the scholarships detailed below), though we are happy to work with you to provide the documentation necessary to secure academic credit or school-based financial support for your work.